tftio/versioneer/README.md

 ## License

-This project is released under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
+This project is released under the MIT License.
 See [LICENSE](LICENSE) for details.